huggingface/blog/ml-director-insights-4.md

 #### **4. What excites you most about the future of ML?**
 Talking from the perspective of being on the trench crafting technology with our bare hands like we used to do ten years ago, definitely what I like the most is to see that we as an industry are solving most of the slow, repetitive and boring pieces of the challenge.

-It’s of course an ever-moving target, and new difficulties arose.
+It’s of course an ever-moving target, and new difficulties arise.
-But we are getting better to incorporate mature tools and practices that will lead to shorter cycles of model-building, which at the end of the day reduces time to market.
+But we are getting better at incorporating mature tools and practices that will lead to shorter cycles of model-building which, at the end of the day, reduces time to market.